 You can also leverage the social media handles of your influencers.
 Request that your influencers share and promote posts on their social media handles.
 This will also allow you to publish more content related to your campaign.

 You should track each influencer’s activity by collecting and maintaining a record of their performance.
-You can collect data like the number of views, sales, engagement rate and/or reach generated by every influencer.
+Additionally, you can collect data like the number of views, sales, engagement rate and/or reach generated by every influencer.

 You can also track anything which will help you to understand your campaign’s results.
 Tracking will give you an idea of what is working, and what is not working for your brand’s campaign.